qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_log'></a>
 ## qri log

 Show log of dataset history

-### Synopsis
+#### Synopsis

 `qri log` prints a list of changes to a dataset over time.
 Each entry in the log is a snapshot of a dataset taken at the moment it was saved that keeps exact details about how that dataset looked at at that point in time.

 We call these snapshots versions.
 Each version has an author (the peer that created the version) and a message explaining what changed.
 Log prints these details in order of occurrence, starting with the most recent known version, working backwards in time.

 <!--